benjaminb/shrinkingpie/README.md

 Variations:
 -Add a cost per round (a maintenance expense).
 Players start with a bank of points from which some amount is subtracted each round.
 If a player reaches 0, they are eliminated from the tournament.
 -Some other kind of replicator mechanism?

+Questions:
+-Does being an odd player and thus playing 2 tables in round 1 confer an advantage?